-Pretty much all financial processes related to mortgaging or financing homes involve a step called home appraisal.
-A home appraisal consists of a few services performed by a licensed appraiser, with the intent of finding the value of a property.
+A home appraisal consists of a few services performed by a licensed appraiser with the intent of finding the value of a property.
 The appraiser will generally start by doing a visual inspection of the property in question so the house’s unique characteristics and conditions can be taken into account.
 Then, the appraiser will perform an analysis of the market in your area.
 They compare your home to the selling prices of other recently sold properties.
 They compile this information into a detailed report, which explains their findings.
 There are three standard valuation methods appraisers use, the sales comparison approach, the cost approach, and the income capitalization approach.

-An appraiser is trained in assessing the quality of the house to determine its value.
+An appraiser is trained to assess the quality of the house to determine its value.
 They are experts in their field who have been trained and insured, as well as licensed for the job, which is why their services can seem expensive.

 A home appraisal consists of some services that we mentioned that will always be the same.
 However, the size of your house, the accessibility of the attic or basement, as well as the accessibility of the outside can affect the time it takes the appraiser to make their assessment.
 This affects the cost.